 Dyanshield’s next step is continued advanced testing and early deployment.
 Developers looking to utilize the technology will incorporate it into their treatments as those treatments seek FDA approval.
-Through this project, we hope to further test and validate DynaShield as a cold-chain solution and more efficiently roll it out into the field, both for the global response to COVID and for future pandemics.

 Helena’s purpose is to identify solutions to global problems and implement them through projects.
 Each project is a separate, unique effort.